hmrc/vat-service-guide/source/documentation/set-up.html.md

 1. [Business registers for VAT (MTD)](#business-registers-for-vat-mtd)
 2. [Business chooses software](#choose-software)
 3. [Business links software to HMRC](#link-software-to-hmrc)

+## Agent or business reads guidance

+Your software should include a link to the [guidance to help agents and businesses](https://www.gov.uk/government/publications/making-tax-digital-how-vat-businesses-and-other-vat-entities-can-get-ready) understand how to register themselves and their clients for VAT.

 ## Create an agent services account